MicrosoftDocs/learn/learn-pr/azure/get-started-azure-advisor/includes/2-recommendations.md

 ## Where can I find Advisor?

 Advisor is available on the [Azure portal](https://portal.azure.com/?azure-portal=true).
-Here are a couple different ways you can get to it:
+Here's a couple of different ways you can get to it:

 - Select **Advisor** from the left pane of the portal.